kwaldenphd/python-loops-iteration/README.md

 Break, continue- describe in your own words

 Given following code (that includes break, continue), what's going on

-## Additional Loop Considerations Application

-Something that has them use range

-Something that has them use enumerate

-Something that has them identify an infinite loop (move earlier question??, what happens if you remove count something or another)

-Something that has them use break/continue

 # Putting It All Together